The methods described in this post are illegal and should only be used as a last resort in an emergency.

-While I definitely don’t recommend it, siphoning gas is a good skill to know for emergencies.
+While I don’t recommend it, knowing how to siphon gas is an important skill to learn for emergencies.
 You could use the siphoned gas to fuel a generator or to refuel your vehicle during evacuation.

-However, it is really difficult to siphon gas from modern cars because they have anti-siphon valves and devices in them.
+However, it isn’t easy to siphon gas from modern cars because they have anti-siphon valves and devices.

-It’s not impossible though.
-You just need special tools, know-how and a lot of ingenuity.
+It’s not impossible, though.
+You need special tools, know-how, and a lot of ingenuity.

 How to Siphon Gas

 This is the easiest part.
 Even if you don’t know how to pick a lock, opening the fuel door with brute force is straightforward.
 You can use a crowbar or the claw on the back of a hammer.